-Students with disabilities on regular student progression must meet the same promotion requirements as general education students.
+Students with disabilities on regular standards must meet the same promotion requirements as general education students.
 These students may have accommodations that help them to compensate for the effects of their disabilities.
 Accommodations are made in the area of instruction and assessment.
 Expectations for student achievement do not change when accommodations are used.
 It is the principal's responsibility to recommend retention for a student on Special Student Progression based upon information from the Individual Educational Plan (IEP) team.

-The IEP team's decision to recommend retention for a student with disabilities on special progression is based upon lack of progress toward mastery of IEP annual goals and lack of mastery of NGSSS Access Points.
+The IEP team's decision to recommend retention for a student with significant cognitive disabilities on Access Point standards is based upon lack of progress toward mastery of IEP annual goals and lack of mastery of FS and/or NGSSS Access Points.
 A student who does not show progress toward mastery of the IEP annual goals may be retained.